Why early detection is important

-Home Helpers® Home Care is dedicated to providing the most effective method of home care services regardless of your family’s unique situation, including elder care services such as Alzheimer’s Disease.
+Home Helpers® Home Care is dedicated to providing the most effective method of home care services regardless of your family’s unique situation, including elder care services that include Alzheimer’s Disease.
 As the most common form of dementia, Alzheimer’s currently does not have a cure.
 Perhaps you’ve seen the TV/print/online campaign, however, stating that the first survivor of Alzheimer’s is out there.
 Until then, however, it’s important to know the 10 early signs and symptoms of Alzheimer’s.

-Early detection has many advantages, including having a better chance of benefitting from treatment, more time to make choices that maximize the quality of life, and an opportunity to make plans for the future.
+Early detection has many advantages, including having a better chance of benefitting from treatment, more time to make choices that maximize the quality of life and an opportunity to make plans for the future.
 If you see any of the following signs in someone you care about, make a doctor’s appointment for them as quickly as possible.

 10 Warning Signs of Alzheimer’s Disease